yesihaveidea/myrtille/DOCUMENTATION.md

 	- If using HTTPS with HTML5 rendering (hence secure websockets, WSS), ensure the secured websockets port (default 8431) is opened (see "Security").
 	- Ensure the "Myrtille.Services" Windows service (or console application if running under Visual Studio) is started.
 	- Ensure the RDP client ("wfreerdp.exe") does exists (into the "Myrtille.RDP" output folder, if running under Visual Studio, or into the "bin" folder otherwise); if not, you need to retrieve (git clone) the myrtille FreeRDP fork into the "Myrtille.RDP" folder and build it there.
-	- Ensure the Microsoft Visual C++ 2015 redistributables (x86) are installed (and also Microsoft Visual C++ 2008 redistributables (x86) on Windows Server 2008); they are required by the RDP client.
+	- Ensure the Microsoft Visual C++ 2015 redistributables (x86) are installed (control panel > programs > programs and features); they are required by the RDP client (myrtille\bin\wfreerdp.exe).
+	- Try to run wfreerdp.exe (just double-click it, no params), into the myrtille binaries folder. if there is a missing dll, or another issue, Windows should popup an error message (i.e.: MSVCR120.dll = MSVC 12 = Microsoft Visual C++ 2013 redistributables, MSVCP140.dll = MSVC 14 = Microsoft Visual C++ 2015 redistributables, etc.).
+Depending on your build environment and options, you will need the appropriate redistributables.
 	- Check the RDP server configuration (does the user exists, is it a member of the "Remote Desktop Users" group, are Remote Desktop CALs valid?, etc.).
 You can setup it automatically by importing the "Myrtille.RDP\RDPSetup.reg" file into registry.
 	- Check the RDP server windows event logs.
 	- Check the gateway windows event logs, particulary regarding .NET.